SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 9. Once again return to the HTTP service and click the "URL" link.
 Add the URL parameter as &cmd=getbankdetails and hit enter.
 You should now see the bank details in JSON format.
 <br>![](/exercises/ex2/images/02_02_0080.png)

 5. CHALLENGE!
-Use what you have learned and implement a new method in your ZCL_MY_HTTPSRV_XXX class for another API.
+Use what you have learned and implement a new method in your ZCL_HTTPSRV_XXX class for another API.
 You can choose one from this page. https://api.sap.com/package/SAPS4HANACloud/all.
 Choose one that is an OData API and perhaps one that is a READ type operation

 6. As your API keys are now exposed in your code, I would highly recommend that you return to your ZCL_MY_HTTPSRV_XXX class and remove them.